MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ## Before you begin

-If you do not have an existing account with Partner Center or if you have an existing commercial account with Partner Center, you need to create a new [Microsoft account (MSA)][MSA] to register with the Microsoft Edge program.
+If you do not have an account or if you have an existing commercial account with Partner Center, you need to create a new [Microsoft account (MSA)][MSA] to register with the Microsoft Edge program.
 To create a Microsoft account (Outlook/live/Hotmail), visit [account.microsoft.com][MicrosoftAccount] and select **Create a Microsoft account**.
 If you are registered on the Partner center with a developer account, use the corresponding Microsoft account(MSA) to sign-in, and then enroll in the Microsoft Edge program.

 > [!NOTE]